tweag/nickel/doc/manual/typing.md

   = These types are not compatible
 ```

-#### Take-away
+### Take-away

-When calling to typed code from untyped code, Nickel
+When calling to typed code from untyped code, Nickel automatically inserts
-automatically inserts contract checks at the boundary to enjoy clearer and
+contract checks at the boundary to enjoy clearer and earlier error reporting.
+In
-earlier error reporting.
-In the other direction, an expression `exp | Type` is
+the other direction, an expression `exp | Type` is blindly accepted to be of
-blindly accepted to be of type `Type` by the typechecker.
-This is a way of using
+type `Type` by the typechecker.
+This is a way of using untyped values inside
-untyped values inside typed code by telling the typechecker "trust me on this
+typed code by telling the typechecker "trust me on this one, and if I'm wrong
-one, and if I'm wrong there will be a contract error anyway".
-Finally, while a
+there will be a contract error anyway".
+Finally, while a type annotation
-type annotation switches the typechecker on, a contract annotation switches it
+switches the typechecker on, a contract annotation switches it back off.
-back off.

-#### Using contracts as types
+## Using contracts as types

 <!-- TODO: find a good name for this section -->

 Type annotations and contracts share the same syntax.
 This means that you can
-technically write a static type annotation containing a custom contract.
+technically use custom contracts a any other type inside a static type
+annotation.

 ```nickel
 let Port = contracts.fromPred (fun value =>